scverse/anndata/docs/fileformat-prose.rst

 DataFrames
 ~~~~~~~~~~

-DataFrames are saved as a columnar format in a group, so each column of a DataFrame is saved as a seperate array.
+DataFrames are saved as a columnar format in a group, so each column of a DataFrame is saved as a separate array.
 We save a little more information in the attributes here.

 >>> dict(f["obs"].attrs)